 |Flax Seed Oil||0||28||0|

-The low carb vegetables which are used in keto diet are:
+The low carb vegetables for keto diet are:

-Green Beans, Asperagus, Spinach, Kale, Pumpkin, Eggplant, Celery Stalk, Cucumber, Kale, Cauliflower, Red Cabbage, White Cabbage, Lettuce, Tomatoes, Green Peppers, Red Peppers, Brocolli, White onion, Garlic.
+Green Beans, Asparagus, Spinach, Kale, Pumpkin, Eggplant, Celery Stalk, Cucumber, Kale, Cauliflower, Red Cabbage, White Cabbage, Lettuce, Tomatoes, Green Peppers, Red Peppers, Broccoli, White onion, Garlic.

 Also read Top 10 Vegetables for Keto Diet.